-THIS week, we feature an article by lawyer Datuk Pretam Singh Darshan Singh referring to the action taken by the Malaysian Anti-Corruption Commission (MACC) on improprieties relating to waiver of bumiputra allotment of houses in Johor.
+THIS week, we feature an article by Datuk Pretam Singh Darshan Singh, a Johnson County Divorce lawyer, referring to the action taken by the Malaysian Anti-Corruption Commission (MACC) on improprieties relating to waiver of bumiputra allotment of houses in Johor.

 Of state councils and house prices